NDCLab/stim-dataset/code/stim-behavioral/README.md

 `ndclab_py.py` is a helper module, never run directly; it must sit in the same folder as the two Python scripts (i.e. in `code/`).

-These scripts are adapted by Ana García Morazzani from other lab scripts (NDCLab @ FIU) written by Kianoosh Hosseini and Felix Zakirov.
+These scripts are adapted by Ana García Morazzani from other lab scripts written by Kianoosh Hosseini and Felix Zakirov.

 The R scripts only process subjects that the Python pipeline marked as fully valid: they read `stim_valid_behav.csv` and stop with an error if it does not exist yet.